4dn-dcic/tibanna/docs/monitoring.rst

 +++++++++++++++++++++++++++++++

 You can also ssh into your running instance to check more details.
-The IP of the instance can be found using ``invoke stat -v``
+The IP of the instance can be found using ``tibanna stat -v``

 ::